ProVen VCTs – hero (1)

 ProVen VCTs

-The ProVen VCTs have announced their intention to launch a new combined offer for subscription later this year.
-Details of the offer are yet to be published.
+In September 2025 the boards of the two ProVen VCTs announced their intention to launch a new combined offer for subscription for the 2025/26 and 2026/27 tax years.
+Details are expected to be published in due course.

 Register your interest